|

 73. extension

-act of expanding in scope; making more widely available
+act of expanding in scope

 The Enlightenment developed as an extension of the Scientific Revolution.